jefdaj/ortholang-demo/templates/intro.md

 Scripting makes it easier for you to compare search methods now, and easier for others to build on your work later.
-If you need to customize the script beyond what `detourrr` does, combine it with something else: call your code from `detourrr`, call `detourrr` from your code, or work with the output files manually.
+If you need to customize the script beyond what `detourrr` can do, combine it with something else: call your code from `detourrr`, call `detourrr` from your code, or work with the output files manually.
 _Your collaborators will still be grateful if you partially automated it!_